jbytes1027/Orchard-Training-Demo-Module/Readme.md

 The module comes with its own standalone solution and web app.
 So, to run it, simply do the following:

-1. Clone this repository to the latest `dev` branch or download the source.
+1. Clone the latest `dev` branch of this repository or [download the source](https://github.com/Lombiq/Orchard-Training-Demo-Module/archive/refs/heads/dev.zip).
-2. Open the solution in your favorite IDE, like Visual Studio.
+2. Open the solution in your favorite IDE, like [Visual Studio](https://visualstudio.microsoft.com/), [Visual Studio Code](https://code.visualstudio.com/) or [Rider](https://code.visualstudio.com/).
-3. Make sure the `Lombiq.TrainingDemo.Web` project is the startup project (it should be).
+3. Make sure the `Lombiq.TrainingDemo.Web` project is the startup project (it should be; not needed for VS Code).
 4. Start the app.
-In Visual Studio, you can do this with <kbd>Ctrl</kbd> + <kbd>F5</kbd>.
-From the .NET CLI, run `dotnet run` in the _Lombiq.TrainingDemo.Web_ folder and then open <https://localhost:5001/> in a browser.
+   - In Visual Studio and VS Code, you can do this with <kbd>Ctrl</kbd> + <kbd>F5</kbd>.
+   - From the .NET CLI, run `dotnet run` in the _Lombiq.TrainingDemo.Web_ folder and then open <https://localhost:5001/> in a browser.
 5. The site will be automatically set up with the "Training Demo" recipe (since we use Orchard Core's [Auto Setup feature](https://docs.orchardcore.net/en/latest/docs/reference/modules/AutoSetup/)).
 You'll be able to log in with the username "admin" and password "Password1!".

 Once the app is running: